-To use perfcatch with an SGI Message Passing Toolkit MPI program, insert the perfcatch command in front of the executable name, as the following examples show:
+To use perfcatch with an SGI Message Passing Toolkit MPI program, insert the perfcatch command in front of the executable name.
+Here are some examples:

-- mpirun -np 64 perfcatch a.out arg1 - mpirun host1 32, host2 64 perfcatch a.out arg1 mpiexec -np 64 perfcatch -i a.out arg1
+mpirun -np 64 perfcatch a.out arg1 and

+mpirun host1 32, host2 64 perfcatch a.out arg1

-To use perfcatch with Intel MPI, add the -i option, as follows:
+To use perfcatch with Intel MPI, add the -i options.
+An example is, as follows: